menu

 A Lasting Relationship

-The liberation of the Netherlands created a friendship between Canadians and the Dutch that has continued to the present day and is felt in many ways.
+The liberation of the Netherlands created an enduring friendship between Canadians and the Dutch that is felt in many ways.

 The return of Canadian veterans to celebrate the anniversaries of the liberation attracted nationwide attention in both countries.
 In the Netherlands, children and adults still tend to Canadian war graves.

 At the Canadian War Museum, visitors are invited to share how war has affected them, their family or their friends.
-Many visitors mention the liberation of the Netherlands and the enduring relationship between the two countries:
+Many mention the liberation of the Netherlands.

 “My family wouldn't be here if not for the bravery and sacrifice of Canadian Forces in liberating the Netherlands in 1945.
 Thank you.”

-“My grandparents, oma + opa, came to Canada because of how they helped the Netherlands in World War II.”
+“My grandparents, oma and opa, came to Canada because of how they helped the Netherlands in World War II.”

 “My mom was a young girl in Holland during the war.
 The first Canadian she ever met was a soldier who gave her his chocolate bar out of his ration pack.”

-“My uncle lied about his age to enlist in WWII army.
-He died in April 1945 - 1 month before VE day + is buried in the Canadian cemetery in Groesbeek, Holland.”
+“My uncle lied about his age to enlist in the WWII army.
+He died in April 1945, one month before VE Day, and is buried in the Canadian cemetery in Groesbeek, the Netherlands.”